kristinaesartia1/FullExpressoMacchiato/README.md

 This template is intented to use by me for fasten things up but feel free to use it and customize it however you want.
 **It uses a little express wrapper that "near-to-automatically" serves swagger-ui and creates some dynamic endpoints for your api and db**.
 You can check the dock in the `./back` folder README.

+## ExpressoMacchiato
+Check out [Expresso Macchiato](https://github.com/alessioVelluso/ExpressoMacchiato) wrapper to see how swagger and dynamic routes are generated

 ### Use
 Both projects can be tested by going in their root folder (same level as their package.json) and using the command `npm run dev`.